How to Draw a Perfect Circle: Synopsis

 Guilherme (Rafael Morais) and his sister, Sofia (Joana de Verona), live in their grandmother's mansion, occasionally looked in on by their unconventional mom (Beatriz Batarda).
-Their dad, Paul (Daniel Duval), returns to Portugal from Paris, but he is a French intellectual devoid of parenting skills.
+Their dad Paul (Daniel Duval), an emotionally distant intellectual, returns to Portugal from Paris.

-Sofia promised Guilherme that when she was ready, he would have the dubious privilege of taking her virginity.
-The randy young man starts getting impatient, unable to satisfy himself any longer with masturbating by her side.
-When he spies on his sister apparently having sex with another guy, he feels deeply betrayed.
+Sofia promised Guilherme that when she was ready, he would have the privilege of taking her virginity.
+Guilherme starts getting impatient, unable to satisfy himself any longer with masturbating by her side.
+When he sees his sister apparently having sex with another guy, he feels deeply betrayed.
 His emotional maelstrom is further exacerbated by the news of their grandmother's death.

-As their mother decides to sell the ancestral mansion – another betrayal – Guilherme moves in with Paul.
-That doesn't work out very well either, and once again he's reduced to self-gratification, this time while watching his father having sex with a prostitute.
-Just before this scene, while father and son play Tic-Tac-Toe, Paul remarks that Guilherme can draw a perfect circle but always loses the game.
+After their mother decides to sell the ancestral mansion, Guilherme moves in with Paul.
+Still unhappy, he is once again reduced to self-gratification, this time while watching his father having sex with a prostitute.
+Before this scene, while father and son play Tic-Tac-Toe, Paul remarks that Guilherme can draw a perfect circle but always loses the game.